The legal test the local authority must apply

 Gather your evidence

-Collect all reports (EP, SALT, OT, medical), school records, IEPs or SEN support plans, your own diary records, and correspondence with the LA and school.
+Collect all reports (EP, SALT, OT, medical), school records, IEPs or SEN support plans, your own diary records, and correspondence with the local authority and school.
 The Tribunal needs to see that your child has SEN and that EHC provision may be needed.

 - 3